Mattlister/envirosea/README.md

 Envirosea

 Envirosea is a website dedicated to preserving our oceans and helping to save all marine life.
-This is something we must do in vain to help the future of the planet or it will die.
+This is something we must do in vain to help the future of the planet or it will simply die.
 The oceans provide the planet with so many resources and without it, the world has no chance of life.
+That may sound blunt and harsh but it is a true fact.
 The greatest killer of the sea is plastic.
-Plastic has been around since the 19 and its uses have grown and grown to become one of the most common materials in life.
+Plastic has been around since the 1800's and its uses have grown and grown to become one of the most common materials in life.
 It's not a natural material, not a natural resource but it's everywhere and the frightening fact behind it is, it doesn't work with the rest of the planet.
 It kills the planet.
-This man made material can not be broken down, it will not go away on it's own for thousands of years.
+This man made material cannot be broken down, it will not go away on it's own for thousands of years.
 It just sits there and helps to kill all of the natural resources of the planet.
 Envirosea has been designed to showcase what plastic is doing to our oceans.
 What it's killing and how it's going to take an absolutely huge cleanup to reverse it's affects.
 We need to stamp out plastic all over the planet.
 We can see what it's doing on land.
 We can see the affect on land, we can gather up the plastics and work out what to do with it.
 In the ocean, it's a hidden killer and we need to change this.
 Welcome to the Envirosea Project.

 ## Table of Contents